-G. Length of Points and Authorities.
+E. Length of Points and Authorities.
 No opening or responding memorandum of points and authorities exceeding fifteen (15) pages may be filed, absent an order from the judge of the Court in which the motion is calendared.
 Such an order will be granted only upon a written application including a declaration setting forth good cause for the order.
-(Effective July 1, 2012, New)
+(Effective January 1, 2022; adopted as Rule 6.8.2 effective July 1, 2012)